kytos/kytos/docs/developer/listened_events.rst

 Openflow Event Message
 ======================

-A Openflow Event Message is created by any NApp and it is sent using the controller buffer.
-That openflow event message is listened by any :class:`~kytos.core.napps.base.KytosNApp` subclasses with the decorator :func:`~kyco.core.helpers.listen_to`.
-All type of openflow event message and NApps that can listen that are listed below.
+An Openflow Event Message can be created by any OpenFlow NApp and it is sent using the controller's buffer.
+Once generated, the OpenFlow Event Message can be handled by any :class:`~kytos.core.napps.base.KytosNApp` subclasses with the decorator :func:`~kyco.core.helpers.listen_to`.
+The OpenFlow Event Messages currently implemented in Kytos NApps are listed below.

 +-------------------+-----------------------------------------------------------+-----------------------+
 | Type of Message   |               Event Message                               |    NApps              |